Peedee2002/Peedee2002.github.io/experiences/nine.md

 When I came back after my graduation, Nine's data team had expanded the small ambitions for local development into a new code-first approach.
 This involved some of my old work in local development, as well as a larger ambition to incorporate techniques like containerisation and IaC to create further isolation and better cloud management.
 I worked on documenting and provisioning project sets for teams to have their own isolated environments.
-This would further improve the agility of teams as they no longer need to share cloud resources (their locks, dependencies or repostories).
+This would further improve the agility of teams as they no longer need to share cloud resources (their locks, dependencies or repositories).

-This also segnificantly reduced complexity for any given data engineer.
+This also significantly reduced complexity for any given data engineer.
 I worked on providing CI/CD tooling templates that can be quickly spun up by client teams, and worked on scalability concerns for my own team.
-I leveraged paralellism to reduce this concern and migrated our products to be runnable in the base environment - making sure teams can spin it up easily using their own resources.
+I leveraged parallelism to reduce this concern and migrated our products to be runnable in the base environment - making sure teams can spin it up easily using their own resources.

-In the case of shared resources like BigQuery compute slots, I aided in ensuring hygenic use by users - building a monitoring service which ensures no user is using too many resources.
+In the case of shared resources like BigQuery compute slots, I aided in ensuring hygienic use by users - building a monitoring service which ensures no user is using too many resources.

 Overall, I worked in the DevOps space to level up team agility.
 I worked directly with teams to learn and implement exactly what features they would need from Google cloud platform - and more importantly what was slowing them down.
 We made elegant abstractions to give them all the configuration they need, and nothing more.